 Prescription drugs are prescribed by a doctor for a reason.
 They are dangerous.
 If used incorrectly, or by someone for whom they were not prescribed, taking them can result in death by overdose or in dependence and addiction.
 Using other people’s prescription drugs can also lead to criminal charges, because the abuse of any prescribed medicine is a crime.
 And remember that so-called over the counter drugs can also contain chemicals that are deadly in high doses, and that can become addicting.

 Street drugs such as meth, coke, ecstasy, etc., all carry numerous dangers.
-They can be cut with poisons or toxins to make the dealer more money, but may kill you in the process.
+They can be cut with poisons or toxins to make the dealer more money, but may kill a person in the process.

 Dealers are not chemists.
 They are not doctors.
 They are drug pushers.
-They want your money, and they don’t care what they have to do to transfer that money from your pocket to theirs.
-They may not even realize that they are essentially killing you with their product.
-Just by being willing to sell you drugs in the first place, they have already demonstrated that they don’t care about your life one way or another.
+They want just money, and they don’t care what they have to do to transfer that money from users pocket to theirs.
+They may not even realize that they are essentially killing people with their product.
+Just by being willing to sell the drugs in the first place, they have already demonstrated that they don’t care about others lives one way or another.

 Marijuana may not carry the same levels of risk in terms of overdose, but many are now discovering that developing a dependence on it is all too real.
 Creating the habit of operating daily under the influence of a mind- or mood-altering substance leads to dependence.

-Getting high from marijuana also impairs your judgement.
-Not in the same way that alcohol does, but smoking grass does, in fact, impair your judgement.
-It also slows down your thinking and reaction times.
-This can not only present a danger, but it also prevents you from doing your best in school or being aware in social situations.
+Getting high from marijuana also impairs the judgement.
+Not in the same way that alcohol does, but smoking grass does, in fact, impair the mind.
+It slows down thinking and reaction times.
+This can not only present a danger, but it also prevents from doing one’s best in school or being aware in social situations.

-If you or your teen has become addicted to drugs, the best course of action when seeking treatment is likely an inpatient facility.
+If one has has become addicted to drugs, the best course of action when seeking treatment is likely an inpatient facility.
 These rehabilitation centers combine a number of treatment approaches and techniques to ensure patients get the best synergistic therapies.

-The most important thing to know is that you are not alone.
+The most important thing to know is that a victim of drug abuse not alone.

-And whether it’s your teen or you that is suffering from addiction, the most important thing to know is that help is ready and available.
-All that is needed to get on the right track to recovery is for you to take the first step.
+And whether one is suffering from addiction, the most important thing to know is that help is ready and available.
+All that is needed to get on the right track to recovery is for one to take the first step.
 Get the help that is needed right now.